AmberForrester/Portfolio/README.md

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your Changes (`git commit -m "Add some AmazingFeature"`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-Please, don't forget to give the project a :star:!
+Please, don"t forget to give the project a :star:!

 I appreciate you!